 - A board-certified nurse practitioner will review your answers, make a diagnosis and provide a treatment plan – all in about an hour

-- If a prescription is needed, the nurse can send it to any nearby pharmacy
+- If a prescription is needed, the nurse can send it to a pharmacy of your choosing

 - Staff are available 24/7 in case you have any follow-up questions

 - Each visit is just $59 or less, depending on your insurance, and that includes any follow-up or questions along the way

 3. Call our 24/7 nurse line if you need help at any time